NCAA Rules for Academic-Athletic Fellows

 Instruction/Analysis: It is impermissible to do any of the following:

-1. Analyze video involving your team or its opponents.
+1. Analyze video involving the team or its opponents.

 4. Provide analysis of a practice session